-The data from the new SNe Ia presented here do offer one new test for consistency between low-and high-redshift SNe Ia.
+The data from the new SNe Ia presented here do offer one new test for consistency between low- and high-redshift SNe Ia.
 The quality of our HST data provides measurements of the SN peak magnitudes and lightcurve widths rivaling those for nearby SNe Ia.
-This allows a direct comparison between the stretch-luminosity relations at low-and high-redshifts.
-This comparison is shown in Figure 13.
-This plot shows that the HST high-redshift supernovae are found at similar stretches as the low-redshift supernovae, and are consistent with the same stretch-luminosity relationship.
+This allows a direct comparison between the stretch-luminosity relations at low- and high-redshifts.
+Figure 13 shows that the HST high-redshift supernovae are found at similar stretches and luminosities as the low-redshift supernovae.
+The low- and high-redshift samples are consistent with the same stretch-luminosity relationship, although it is the low-redshift supernovae that prefer a non-zero slope for this relationship.